Skip to Main Content

 Library services and facilities for students with SENs.

-The University has a bank of staff who are qualified to deliver first aid.
+If you require first aid the University has a bank of staff qualified to deliver assistance.
 If you, or someone else needs first aid please alert a member of the library team.
 If an ambulance is needed they can make the call.

 If you can't find a member of staff, or find yourself in an emergency situation off campus, or you are in crisis and need urgent assistance call 999 for the Police and/or Ambulance Service or visit your nearest A&E (in Lincoln this is Lincoln County Hospital).
 Or, for urgent but non-emergency health concerns make a same-day appointment at your GP or phone the NHS for advice on 111.